 Marketing materials are a huge part of starting a photography business.
 We asked Katelyn about marketing a photography business.
 She suggested:

 Get a Website

-If someone wants to see your work, then they should be able to type in a domain name that’s easy to remember and takes them to a clean and dynamic site.
+If someone wants to see your work, then they should be able to type in a domain name that’s easy to remember and that takes them to a clean and dynamic site.
 Obtain a domain name from a domain seller like:

-Get on Social Media
+Get on Social Media Platforms

 If you want to make connections with people on social media, interact with them on your posts.
 It makes your business more personal and creates opportunities to gain more clients.
+Katelyn told us:

-You can use your profiles to guide many people to your website.
+You can use your profiles to guide potential customers to your website.